dannycoates/poolee/readme.md

   , data: undefined        // request body, may be a string, buffer, or stream , retryFilter: undefined // see below
   , attempts: pool.length  // or at least 2, at most 5
-  , retryDelay: 20         // retries wait with exponetial backoff times this number of ms , timeout: 60000         // ms to wait before timing out the request , encoding: 'utf8'       // response body encoding
+  , retryDelay: 20         // retries wait with exponential backoff times this number of ms , timeout: 60000         // ms to wait before timing out the request , encoding: 'utf8'       // response body encoding
   , stream: false          // stream instead of buffer response body